 Mimi Thi Nguyen, “'In the arms of Pirates, Under the bodies of Sailors:' Diaspora, Desire, and Danger in Nguyen Tan Hoang's PIRATED!”
 In Charlie Don't Surf: Four Vietnamese American Artists, ed.
 Viet Le, Centre A., Vancouver, 2005. pp. 66-75.

 Mimi Thi Nguyen is Associate Professor and Chair of Gender and Women's Studies at the University of Illinois, Urbana-Champaign.
 Her first book, called The Gift of Freedom: War, Debt, and Other Refugee Passages, focuses on the promise of “giving” freedom concurrent and contingent with waging war (Duke University Press, 2012; Outstanding Book Award in Cultural Studies from the Association of Asian American Studies, 2014).
 She is also co-editor with Fiona I.B.
 Ngo and Mariam Lam of a special issue of positions: asia critique on Southeast Asian American Studies (20:3, Winter 2012), and co-editor with Thuy Linh Nguyen Tu of Alien Encounters: Pop Culture in Asian America (Duke University Press, 2007).
-Her papers have been solicited for the Feminist Theory Archive at Brown University, and she has since joined its executive board.
+Her papers have been solicited for the Feminist Theory Archive at Brown University.